What Is Love? What Types Of Love Are There?

 1 Corinthians 13:4-7 Love is patient; love is kind, does not envy; it does not boast, it is not proud.
 It does not dishonor others; it is not self-seeking, it is not easily angered, and it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, hopes, and always perseveres.

-Love Your Neighbor As Yourself Is A Command!
+Is To Love Your Neighbor As Yourself A Command?

 Read John 15:12-17 to learn more about being a disciple of Jesus Christ.
 To be His disciple, we must love others.
 Consider who in your life is the hardest person to love as God commands (and why).
 What action could you take to start liking them anyway?
 See if you can memorize John 15:12, “My command is this: Love each other as I have loved you.”